yuanfux/react-native-hsv-color-picker/README.md

 4. **Fully Controlled** - no inner state involved

 ## Install
+> `react-native-hsv-color-picker` is powered by the native component [`react-native-linear-gradient`](https://github.com/react-native-community/react-native-linear-gradient).
+Besides following command, you have to follow this [Guide](https://github.com/react-native-community/react-native-linear-gradient#add-it-to-your-project) to add relevant dependencies to your project.
 ```bash
 $ npm install react-native-hsv-color-picker --save
 ```
-> `react-native-hsv-color-picker` is powered by the native component [`react-native-linear-gradient`](https://github.com/react-native-community/react-native-linear-gradient).
-Besides above command, you have to follow this [Guide](https://github.com/react-native-community/react-native-linear-gradient#add-it-to-your-project) to add relevant dependencies to your project.

 ## Usage
 > a minimally-configured HSV color picker